ehanahamed/ehui/docs/wording.md

 ### Center vs middle

-In designsys's source code `center` should refer to centered alignment, like text-align, which way content floats, etc.
+In the source code, `center` should refer to centered alignment, like text-align, which way content floats, etc.

 `middle` should be used when there are many options like left right and middle.
 Like in a grid layout, lets say there is three grid areas, one would be left right and middle, NOT center.